RustanLeino/compiler-tutorial/README.md

 # compiler-tutorial

-A simple compiler pipeline, from parsing to running target code.
+This repo contains a simple compiler pipeline, from parsing to running target code.
+Its purpose is to be a tutorial of the various stages of a common compiler pipeline.
 It shows how a text file (that is, a stream of characters) is turned into assembly instructions that can be executed on a machine.

-This tutorial compiler uses a toy language that illustrates imperative programs with control flow (`if` statements, but no loops) and procedure calls.
+The tutorial compiler uses a toy language that illustrates imperative programs with control flow (`if` statements, but no loops) and procedure calls.

 To be self-contained, the tutorial also defines the machine that executes the assembly instructions.
 In fact, it defines two machines, one more abstract and the other more representative of traditional CPU hardware.

-The compiler pipeline is implemented in the programming language Dafny, which provides both immutable datatypes (which are useful for working with AST data structures in compilers) and mutable objects (which are useful when giving an identity to declarations of procedures, types, and variables).
+The compiler pipeline is implemented in the programming language [Dafny](https://github.com/dafny-lang/dafny), which provides both immutable datatypes (which are useful for working with AST data structures in compilers) and mutable objects (which are useful when giving an identity to declarations of procedures, types, and variables).